-Market Risk Management System: To manage the interest rate risk, ALCO regularly monitors various ratios and parameters.
-Of the ratios, the key ratios that ALCO regularly monitors are Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR), and Maximum Cumulative Outflow (MCO), Liquid asset to total assets, Volatile liability dependency ratio, Snap liquidity ratio and Short term borrowing to Liquid assets ratio.
-ALCO also regularly monitors the interest rate sensitive gap and duration gap of total portfolio.
+Market Risk Management System: The ALCO regularly monitors a number of ratios to manage the interest rate risk, with key ratios such as Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR), Maximum Cumulative Outflow (MCO), Liquid asset to total assets, Volatile liability dependency ratio, Snap liquidity ratio and Short term borrowing to Liquid assets ratio.
+Additionally, the ALCO also regularly tracks the interest rate sensitive gap and duration gap of the total portfolio.

 To manage foreign exchange risk of the bank, the bank has adopted the limit set by central bank to monitor foreign exchange open positions.
 Foreign exchange risk is computed on the sum of net short positions or net long positions, whichever is higher.
-FX VaR of December 2021 end are as follows:
+FX VaR of December 2022 end are as follows: